 What are all the differences between the iPhone 4 and the iPhone 4S?
 Which one is best for my needs?

-Please note that with the exception of the mainland China market, the iPhone 4 has been discontinued.
+Please note that with the exception of the mainland China, India, and Brazil markets, the iPhone 4 has been discontinued.
 The iPhone 4S is available new from Apple.
 This Q&A has been updated with the latest on iOS support and more and is quite useful for anyone buying or selling either of these models whether new or used.

 However, even though they may not have major differences visible to the naked eye -- there nevertheless are major differences between the iPhone 4 and the iPhone 4S.

 Photo Credit: Apple, Inc.

 The iPhone 4S and iPhone 4 models all use the same general all stainless steel body design and a thin "metal band" that wraps around the sides of each phone.
 However, the iPhone 4S and iPhone 4 (GSM) have an access panel on the right side (and an enclosed Micro SIM card) and the iPhone 4 (CDMA) does not have an access panel or a SIM card.